AniCrad/indian-rail/README.md

 ```java
 Note : this API may not work in future so, use any hosting service to host the code inside the Scripts folder.
 ```
+Simple wrapper of indian railway api for personal project
 # Getting Started with Indian-Rail

 ## Installing Indian-Rail